Why did the French national football team revolt in the way they did during the WC2010 in South Africa?

 Why do the French strike so much, including their national football team?
-From a cultural perspective this can be explained as follows: French culture, according to research from Professor Geert Hofstede, has a relative high score on one of the cultural dimensions Power Distance.
+From a cultural perspective this can be explained as follows: French culture, according to research from Professor Geert Hofstede, has a relatively high score on one of the cultural dimensions Power Distance.

 Compared to countries like the UK and the Netherlands, there is a significant difference (UK & NL score much lower).
-A result of this is that change occurs in higher scoring France through revolution, rather than evolution (the case in UK & NL).
+A result of this is that change occurs in higher-scoring France through revolution, rather than evolution (the case in UK & NL).

 Only when such a solution fails, they might go on strike, and quite often reluctantly.